-You will arrive in the US with medical insurance, however keep in mind that your program health insurance is not comprehensive coverage.
-Pre-existing conditions, immunizations, routine health checkups, and preventative care is not covered.
+You will arrive in the U.S. with medical insurance, however keep in mind that your program health insurance is not comprehensive coverage.
+Pre-existing conditions, immunizations, routine health checkups, certain "dangerous" activities and preventative care are not covered.
 Pre-approval for certain treatment may also be necessary.